psychemedia/storytelling-notes/sea_stories.md

 He danced till he was tired, and then he came back to the palace of green wood, and passed the sturgeons, and shrank into himself and came through the gates into the hall, where Sadko still played on his dulcimer and sang.

-"You have played well and given me pleasure," says the Tzar of the Sea. " I have thirty daughters, and you shall choose one and marry her, and be a Prince of the Sea."
+"You have played well and given me pleasure," says the Tzar of the Sea.
+"I have thirty daughters, and you shall choose one and marry her, and be a Prince of the Sea."

 "Better than all maidens I love my little river," says Sadko; and the Tzar of the Sea laughed and threw his head back, with his blue hair floating all over the hall.